Naww137/Syndat/README.md

 pip install git+https://github.com/Naww137/nuc_syndat
 ```

-To install editable version of the package use `-e` s.t. you do not have to re-build to reflect updates.
-This creates a link to the source code and allows for on-the-fly development and testing.
+To install using "develoment mode" use the `-e` option with pip install.
+This will install an editable version of the packages with links to the source code s.t. you do not have to re-build to reflect updates made to the source.
 ```
 pip install -e git+https://github.com/Naww137/nuc_syndat#egg=nuc_syndat
 ```